• Home

 L'Astrance best restaurants in Paris for lunch Michelin starred restaurants in Paris France

-Cod dish with veggies, flowers, and pear puree
+Cod with vegetables, flowers, and pear purée

 L'Astrance best restaurants in Paris for lunch Michelin starred restaurants in Paris France